Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/codespaces/managing-codespaces-for-your-organization/reviewing-your-organizations-audit-logs-for-codespaces.md

 ---
 title: Reviewing your organization's audit logs for Codespaces
 shortTitle: Audit logs
-intro: 'You can use the audit log to review all actions related to {% data variables.product.prodname_codespaces %}.'
+intro: "You can use the audit log to review all actions related to {% data variables.product.prodname_codespaces %}."
-product: '{% data reusables.gated-features.codespaces %}'
+product: "{% data reusables.gated-features.codespaces %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Codespaces
   - Security
   - Administrator
 ---

 When any member of your organization performs an action related to {% data variables.product.prodname_codespaces %}, you can review the actions in the audit log.
 For information about accessing the log, see "[Reviewing your audit log](/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization#accessing-the-audit-log)."